 What are the priorities for your presidency?

-What's one thing you wish professional and scientific staff understood better?
+What's one thing you wish P&S staff understood better about council?